Your Health & Wellness Source. In case of emergency, please go to the ER or call 911

-Whether you’re young or old, there’s no denying that exercise improves your health and overall wellbeing.
-But for many of us, exercise has been replaced by TV, Internet, or computer games.
-Millions of Americans are simply not getting enough exercise to be considered “healthy”.
+Regular exercise is essential for optimal health.
+Whether you’re young or old, there’s no denying that the health benefits of exercise improve your overall wellbeing.
+However, for many of us, regular exercise has been replaced by TV, the Internet, or computer games.
+Millions of Americans are simply not getting enough exercise to be considered 'healthy'.

 Learn more at harvard.edu and at the following sites below: